-Project Milestones and Final Project: In this assignment, students will work independently, but within an assigned group towards completing a research-based project.
+Project Milestones and Final Project: In this assignment, students will work independently and collaboratively within an assigned group towards completing a research-based project.
 This project will require each student to identify commercially available games, research those games, and develop an evidence-based critique and assessment of the games using techniques, strategies, and information conveyed in the assignment instructions.
 Students will submit three milestones indicating their progress.
-Each student will submit a final deliverable that will be shared with a sub-group of the class.
-Each component of this project will receive a grade.
+Each group will submit a final deliverable that will be shared with the class.
+Students will receive an individual grade for each component of this project.
 The professor will provide further information about this project in advance.